UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Related Work

 \section{Related Work}

-\paragraph{Unified Multimodal Models} Unified multimodal models aim to support multimodal understanding and generation within a single system, typically by mapping text and images into a shared representational interface and enabling flexible multimodal interleavings.
+\textbf{Unified Multimodal Models.} Unified multimodal models aim to support multimodal understanding and generation within a single model, typically by mapping text and images into a shared representational interface and enabling flexible multimodal interleavings.
 Recent approaches span diffusion-based models~\cite{li2025dual,swerdlow2025unified,shi2025muddit}, autoregressive models~\cite{team2024chameleon,wang2024emu3,wu2025qwen,chen2025janus,tong2025metamorph}, and hybrids that combine both mechanisms~\cite{zhou2024transfusion,xie2024show,deng2025emerging}.
-Despite these advances, characterizing cross-modal interactions and the interplay between understanding and generation remains an active research area~\cite{yan2025can,liang2025rover,niu2025does,zhang2025generative}. \bench{} complements this line of work by providing a diagnostic evaluation of how textual reasoning influences visual generation.
+Despite these advances, characterizing cross-modal interactions and the interplay between understanding and generation remains an active research area~\cite{yan2025can,liang2025rover,niu2025does,zhang2025generative}. \bench{} complements this line of work by providing a diagnostic evaluation of cross-modal alignment, specifically how textual reasoning influences visual generation.

-\paragraph{Chain-of-Thought.} Chain-of-thought reasoning has emerged as a powerful technique to enhance the capabilities of LLMs~\cite{wei2022chain,chen2025towards} and MLLMs~\cite{li2025perception}.
+\textbf{Chain-of-Thought.} Chain-of-thought reasoning has emerged as a powerful technique to enhance the capabilities of LLMs~\cite{wei2022chain,chen2025towards} and MLLMs~\cite{li2025perception}.
 Recent large reasoning models~\citep{openai2024learning,openai2025o3mini,guo2025deepseek} further demonstrate that test-time scaling, achieved through iterative reasoning, enables more accurate outcomes.
 UMMs integrate processing for language and image within a single architecture, which provides a natural foundation for reasoning-guided image generation.
 Consequently, recent works~\citep{jiang2025t2i,deng2025emerging,jin2025srum,qin2025uni,liang2025rover} have adopted explicit reasoning chains to plan via natural language before synthesizing images.
-Despite the appeal of this think-then-generate paradigm, the actual impact of reasoning on visual generation quality remains underexplored, motivating our systematic investigation in this area.
+Despite the appeal of this reasoning-guided paradigm, the actual alignment between reasoning and visual generation quality remains underexplored, motivating our systematic investigation in this area.